luis-dot-lopes/luis-dot-lopes/README.md

 ### Hello there

-My name is Luis Antonio and I'm a 16 years old programming student.
+My name is Luis Antonio and I'm a programming student.

 ***